-Don’t ever think you have to be fit before you can start losing fat, says New Body Plan editorial director, Joe Warner
+No, and don’t ever think you have to be fit before you can start to shift stubborn belly, back or chest fat, says New Body Plan editorial director, Joe Warner

 I wanted to tell you a story I hope will help you start looking and feeling as good as you want too.

 I’ve got a mate.
 Well, I’ve got more than one, but today I want to talk about one specific friend.
 We used to play football together as kids, and in the last few years we’ve have the odd game of squash.
 But that’s where our shared fitness interest ended.
 While I’ve been a regular gym lifter over the last decade, he’s preferred the other type of bar.
 Indeed, the only gym machine he’s familiar with is the one at his local leisure centre that dispenses over-priced Kit-Kats.